ercole-io/ercole-docs/docs/guide-2.x.md

 * `APIService.ReadOnly` disable the APIs that modify the data
 * `APIService.EnableInsertingCustomPatchingFunction` enable the possibility to add/set a custom patching function.
 * `APIService.DebugOracleDatabaseAgreementsAssignmentAlgorithm` enable the verbosity of the assignment algorithm used to distribuite oracle database agreement licenses.
-* `APIService.AuthenticationProvider.Type` contains the authentication type.
-The allowed values are `basic` and `ldap`.
+* `APIService.AuthenticationProvider.Type` contains the authentication type: the allowed values are `basic` or `ldap`.
+  * `basic` authentication provider type needs:
-* `APIService.AuthenticationProvider.Username` contains the username used to authenticate user when `Type` is `basic`.
-It also contains the username used by `ercole` to perform requests to APIService.
+    * `APIService.AuthenticationProvider.Username` contains the username used to authenticate.
+    It's also used as username by `ercole` to perform requests to APIService.
     * `APIService.AuthenticationProvider.Password` contains the password used to authenticate password when `Type` is `basic`.
-It also contains the password used by `ercole` to perform requests to APIService.
+    It's also used as password by `ercole` to perform requests to APIService.
+  * `ldap` authentication provider type needs:
-* `APIService.AuthenticationProvider.Username` contains the username used to authenticate user when `Type` is `basic`.
-It also contains the username used by `ercole` to perform requests to APIService.
+    * `APIService.AuthenticationProvider.Username` contains the username used by `ercole` to perform requests to APIService.
-* `APIService.AuthenticationProvider.Password` contains the password used to authenticate password when `Type` is `basic`.
-It also contains the password used by `ercole` to perform requests to APIService.
+    * `APIService.AuthenticationProvider.Password` contains the password used by `ercole` to perform requests to APIService.
+    * `APIService.AuthenticationProvider.Host`, contains the server used to authenticate the users.
+    * `APIService.AuthenticationProvider.Port`, contains the port used to connect to the LDAP server. e.g. 389.
+    * `APIService.AuthenticationProvider.LDAPBase`, contains the LDAP base of the realm. e.g. `dc=planetexpress,dc=com`.
+    * `APIService.AuthenticationProvider.LDAPUseSSL`, enable/disable SSL for connecting to the server.
+    * `APIService.AuthenticationProvider.LDAPBindDN`, contains the account used to authenticate to the LDAP server.
+    * `APIService.AuthenticationProvider.LDAPBindPassword`, contains the password account used to authenticate to the LDAP server.
+    * `APIService.AuthenticationProvider.LDAPUserFilter`, filter to search username matches, must contain `%s` that will be replaced with the username.
+    * Here it is a complete example working with a [docker OpenLDAP example](https://github.com/rroemhild/docker-test-openldap):
+    ```
+    [APIService.AuthenticationProvider]
+    Type = "ldap"
+    # User and Password used by other services to login to APIService
+    Username = "hermes"
+    Password = "hermes"
+    Host = "127.0.0.1"
+    Port = 10389
+    LDAPBase = "dc=planetexpress,dc=com"
+    LDAPUseSSL = false
+    LDAPBindDN = "cn=admin,dc=planetexpress,dc=com"
+    LDAPBindPassword = "GoodNewsEveryone"
+    LDAPUserFilter = "(uid=%s)"
+    ```

 * `APIService.AuthenticationProvider.PrivateKey` contains the key used to sign the authentication JWT tokens.
 * `APIService.AuthenticationProvider.PublicKey` contains the key used to validate the authentication JWT tokens.
 * `APIService.AuthenticationProvider.TokenValidityTimeout` contains the maximum number of seconds on which the token is considered valid.
-* `APIService.AuthenticationProvider.Host`, when `Type` is `ldap`, contains the server used to authenticate the users.
-* `APIService.AuthenticationProvider.Port`, when `Type` is `ldap`, contains the port used to connect to the LDAP server. e.g. 389.
-* `APIService.AuthenticationProvider.LDAPBase`, when `Type` is `ldap`, contains the LDAP base of the realm. e.g. dc=planetexpress,dc=com.
-* `APIService.AuthenticationProvider.LDAPUseSSL`, when `Type` is `ldap`, enable/disable SSL for connecting to the server.
-* `APIService.AuthenticationProvider.LDAPBindDN`, when `Type` is `ldap`, contains the account used to authenticate to the LDAP server. e.g. cn=admin,dc=planetexpress,dc=com.
-* `APIService.AuthenticationProvider.LDAPBindPassword`, when `Type` is `ldap`, contains the password account used to authenticate to the LDAP server. e.g. GoodNewsEveryone.
-* `APIService.AuthenticationProvider.LDAPUserFilter`, when `Type` is `ldap`, it's unknown the purpose of this field but put `(uid=%s)`.
-* `APIService.AuthenticationProvider.LDAPGroupFilter`, when `Type` is `ldap`, it's unknown the purpose of this field but put `(memberUid=%s)`.
 * `APIService.OperatingSystemAggregationRules` are the rules used to map OS names + Version to product.
 ##### RepoService.*
 * `RepoService.UpstreamRepositories` contains the upstream repository from which the artifacts are downloaded.